Welcome to Riverbrook

 They have come to Riverbrook with unique experiences and a range of diagnoses and other forms of intellectual disability.
 Yet these diverse women have all found a place in this exceptional community.

-RIVERBROOK BOASTS A STABLE STAFF with some staff members with us for over 20 years, and several approaching the 15-year mark.
+Riverbrook boasts a seasoned staff of 42 members with a collective 237 years of experience working not just in the field but directly with Riverbrook’s residents.
 The women benefit from this level of support, safety and stability rare in residential and day programs for people with disabilities.
 Riverbrook’s administrative offices are located on-site, so program administrators are present and active in the daily lives of the women they serve.

 Executive Director